 This is a great question, and just in time for summer when it’s hot!
 Or winter, when horses don’t like to drink as much.
-As with all things horses and grooming - knowing how your horse is normally will alert you to times when things are “just not right”.
-This definitely applies to his state of hydration.
+As with all things horses and grooming, knowing how your horse is normally will alert you when your horse is dehydrated.
+This definitely applies to his state of hydration. #KNOWNORMALS

 Water should be clean and not frozen!

 - The skin tent test.
 For this, you simply pinch a bit of his skin on his neck or shoulder area and see how long it takes for his skin to snap back to normal.
 A dehydrated horse will typically take longer to snap back, and his skin will look like a tent in the meantime.
 This test is somewhat unreliable, as skin loses elasticity over time, but it’s still a way that you can measure how hydrated your horse is.
 Pair this test with a gum inspection for best results.

 - Gums.
 They should feel slimy.
 Sticky or dry gums are dangerous, as are gums that are red or blue.
 This is a great reason to be able to inspect your horse’s mouth and gums.
 Practice every day and it gets easy.
 It takes a millisecond!